How Packed Is It, Really?: The algorithm: The long and short of it

 The algorithm now stores every segment $\seg \in \SS$ in the cells of $\GridSetY{\seg}{\tr}$.
 Each cell $\sq \in \GridSetY{\seg}{\tr}$ corresponds to a node $v$ in the quadtree, and the algorithm stores $\seg$ in $\clX{v}$.
 This takes $O(n \log n)$ time; see \cite{h-gaa-11}.
 Thus, for every quadtree node $v$, the algorithm computes a list $\clLX{v}$ of segments registered there.
 Segments registered in this list are long for the cell $\sq_v$ but short for cells in higher levels of the quadtree.

-Propagating each segment up to the ancestor nodes, we also register each segment in a list $\clSX{v}$ of another node $v$.
+Propagating each segment up to the parent node, we also register each segment in a list $\clSX{v}$ of another node $v$ (this is done only for one level up).
 Segments registered in this list are short for the cell $\sq_v$ but long for cells in lower levels of the quadtree.
 Since computing the registering cells for each segment takes $O(1)$ time, computing the lists $\clSX{\cdot}$ and $\clLX{\cdot}$ for all nodes in the tree takes $O(n)$ time, and the lists themselves have total length $O(n)$.

 A segment is registered only once as a short or long segment on any path in the quadtree.